Published Dec 22, 2022

 Fruits and vegetables are the building blocks of a heart-healthy diet.
 The Centers for Disease Control and Prevention (CDC) recommends adults eat 1.5 to 2‑cup equivalents of fruits and 2–3 cup equivalents of vegetables each day.

-Note: Frozen, canned, and fresh vegetables and fruits can all be healthy.
+Note: Frozen, canned, and and fresh fruits and vegetables can all be healthy.
 That said, reading the labels of canned and frozen varieties is important.
 Learn more about picking the best options for canned and frozen vegetables and fruit at this resource.

 Whole Grains

-Not only are whole grains a great source of fiber, but whole grains are also fantastic for the heart.
+Not only are whole grains a great source of fiber, but they are also fantastic for the heart.
+It’s recommended by the dietary guidelines provided by the Department of Health and Human Services that at least half of the grains you eat should be whole grains.

 Options for whole grains include: